RustCrypto/PAKEs/README.md

 ## Rust version requirements

-The MSRV (Minimum Supported Rust Version) is 1.32.0 .
-If/when this changes, it will be noted in the changelog, and the crate semver will be updated.
-So downstream projects should depend upon e.g. `spake2 = "0.2"` to avoid picking up new versions that would require a newer compiler.
+The MSRV (Minimum Supported Rust Version) for `srp` is 1.32.0.
+The MSRV for `spake2` is 1.36.0 .
+If/when these change, it will be noted in the changelog, and the crate semvers will be updated.
+So downstream projects should depend upon e.g. `spake2 = "0.3"` to avoid picking up new versions that would require a newer compiler.

 SRP-v0.4.1 actually works with rustc-1.31.1, but this will probably be changed in the next release.

 SPAKE2 required rustc-1.32 beginning with spake2-v0.2.0 .

+SPAKE2 started requiring rustc-1.36 beginning with spake2-v0.3.0 .

 Our CI scripts check all builds against a pinned version of rustc to test the intended MSRV.
 Sometimes upstream dependencies make surprising changes that